Yemi Alade's 'Empress' Is a Feast of Sounds, Cop an Invite Here

 It is also her second royally themed album, the first being her ‘King of Queens’ debut.
 This signifies her continuous growth and supremacy, eight years down the line.

-Interestingly, she did not recruit a lot of artistes to help her out on her mission and ‘Empress’ tracklist comes with slim pickings where featured artistes are concerned.
-French singers Vegedream and Dadju, Patoranking and Rudeboy, the Mzansi Youth Choir and Grammy award winning British singer Estelle were the only artistes that made her deck of collaborations.
+Interestingly, she did not recruit a lot of artistes to help her out on her mission, and ‘Empress’ tracklist comes with slim pickings where featured artistes are concerned.
+French singers Vegedream and Dadju, Patoranking and Rudeboy, the Mzansi Youth Choir, and Grammy award-winning British singer Estelle was the only artistes that made her deck of collaborations.

 To balance this out, Yemi Alade ensured that the situation differed where featured sounds were concerned as ‘Empress’ is a cornucopia of South African house music, EDM, Igbo highlife, dancehall and coupe de cale, afropop and RnB.